-Details: Meta-analyses of up to 10 small clinical studies in patients with diabetes, most of whom were taking antidiabetes medications, as well as those with pre-diabetes, shows that following a low or very-low carbohydrate ketogenic diet seems to reduce glycated hemoglobin (HbA1C) by up to 0.6% when compared with following a normal diet or a control diet consisting of any diet commonly recommended to patients with type 2 diabetes, such as a low-calorie diet (105650,108232,110194).
+Details: Meta-analyses of up to 10 small clinical studies in patients with diabetes, most of whom were taking antidiabetes medications, as well as those with pre-diabetes, shows that following a low or very-low carbohydrate ketogenic diet seems to reduce glycated hemoglobin (HbA1C) by an average of 0.6% when compared with following a normal diet or a control diet consisting of any diet commonly recommended to patients with type 2 diabetes, such as a low-calorie diet (105650,108232).
 A sub-analysis shows that the beneficial effect of the ketogenic diet on HbA1C, when compared to other diets, was limited to the first 6 months (108232).
-However, another meta-analysis shows that if a very-low carbohydrate ketogenic diet reduces HbA1C at 12 months, any change is small, and it is unclear if there is any benefit when compared to other dietary strategies (110205).

-Some, but not all, research shows that the ketogenic diet reduces levels of fasting blood glucose (105650,108231,108238,110194).
+Also, some, but not all, research shows that the ketogenic diet reduces levels of fasting blood glucose (105650,108231,108238).
 Research also suggests that the ketogenic diet can reduce the need for hypoglycemic agents in patients with diabetes (105650,108232).
 To reduce the risk of hypoglycemia, some studies excluded patients taking insulin and sulfonylureas, while others reduced insulin and sulfonylurea doses before initiation of the ketogenic diet (96954,96955,96956).

-Meta-analyses also show that following a low or very-low carbohydrate ketogenic diet for 3 months, and possibly up to 12 months, seems to modestly reduce triglyceride levels in patients with type 2 diabetes when compared with control diets (108230,108232,108238,110194,110205).
-However, effects on high-density lipoprotein (HDL) cholesterol and low-density lipoprotein (LDL) cholesterol are unclear, with meta-analyses and individual clinical trials identifying increases, decreases, or no change in these levels (108230,108231,108232,108238,110194,110205).
+Meta-analyses also show that following a low or very-low carbohydrate ketogenic diet for 3 months, and possibly up to 12 months, seems to modestly reduce triglyceride levels in patients with type 2 diabetes when compared with control diets (108230,108232,108238).
+However, effects on high-density lipoprotein (HDL) cholesterol and low-density lipoprotein (LDL) cholesterol are unclear, with meta-analyses and individual clinical trials identifying increases, decreases, or no change in these levels (108230,108231,108232,108238).